GregDataMiner/Multivariate-Analysis-of-CO2-Emissions-Using-Machine-Learning/README.md

 ## **Full Report**

-For a comprehensive analysis, including data descriptions, methodology, and detailed results, refer to the **complete project report** available in this repository as a PDF.
+For a comprehensive analysis, including data descriptions, methodology, and detailed results, refer to the **complete project report** available in this repository as a PDF as well as the csv containing the dataset and the python code.